Weaving Tales of Royalty: Different Stitches of Chikankari Embroidery

-Chikankari Embroidery, one of its unique forms of hand embroidery from Lucknow, requires a variety of stitching techniques that are learned over the course of many years of rigorous labour.
-Techniques like Chikankari or chikan embroidery demand focus and discipline throughout execution.
+Chikankari embroidery, one of its unique forms of hand embroidery from Lucknow, requires a variety of stitching techniques that are learned over the course of many years of rigorous labour.
+Chikankari embroidery stitches add a unique charm to the embroidery, however, chikan embroidery demands focus and discipline throughout execution.

-There are 32 different Chikankari embroidery stitches.
+Did you know, that 32 different Chikankari embroidery stitches are used in Lucknowi Chikankari embroidery?
 The five fundamental Chikankari stitches that are often used are Phanda, Jaali, Tepchi, Murri, and Bakhia.
+In this blog, let us share with you more about these traditional Indian embroidery stitches and how handcrafted Chikankari designs became popular in India.

 Different Types of Chikankari Embroidery